-The table 5 presents the changes in the physical assets of the member households in the post microfinance programme.
-In the sample, only 4 per cent members in
+The table 5 presents the changes in the physical assets of the member households in

 Belthangady are purchased the land through microfinance.
-In the study, 59.1 and 49.7 per members in Belthangady T.Narasipura possess the livestock's (Animals and poultry), in which 72.3 and 69.6 per cent are obtained through microfinance loan.
+In the study, 59.1 and 49.7 per cent members in Belthangady and T.Narasipura possess the livestock's (Animals and poultry), in which 72.3 and 69.6 per cent are obtained through microfinance loan.
 Similarly, 87.4 and 53.5 per cent members in Belthangady and T.Narasipura are holding the electronics goods, out of which, 49.6 and 91.8 per cent are acquired through the microfinance loan.
 In the sample population, 12 and 2.5 per cent possess the vehicles, 6.3 and 3.1 per cent possessing tools and equipments and 52.8 and 25.2 per cent are purchased gold, petty shop, sewing machine, etc, in Belthangady and T.Narasipura, respectively.
 It is apparent from the table that microfinance has contributed in acquiring the financial and physical assets to the poor.